 Organization and Fiscal Year 2007 Request.
 The NSF has witnessed considerable growth during a period of constrained research budgets.
 When measured in current dollars, its total appropriation increased more than 69.2% in 10 years - FY1997, \$3,298.8 million; FY2001, \$4,459.9 million; and FY2006, \$5,581.2 million.
 Even when inflation is taken into account, its growth increased (in constant FY2005 dollars) by 42% during this 10-year period.
-The FY2007 request for the NSF is \$6,020 million, a 7.9% increase (\$439 million) over the FY2006 level of \$5,472.8 million.
+The FY2007 request for the NSF is \$6,020.2 million, a 7.9% increase (\$439 million) over the FY2006 level of \$5,472.8 million.
 The President's American Competitiveness Initiative proposes to double the NSF budget over the next 10 years.
 The FY2007 request is to be the first installment toward that doubling effort.
 The FY2007 request for NSF provides support for several interdependent priority areas: broadening participation in the science and engineering enterprise, providing world-class facilities and infrastructure, advancing research at the frontier, and bolstering K-12 education.
 NSF will invest approximately \$640 million in programs targeted at those groups underrepresented in the science and engineering workforce.
 NSF asserts that international research partnerships are critical to the nation in maintaining a competitive edge, addressing global issues, and capitalizing on global economic opportunities.
 To address these particular needs, the FY2007 request proposes \$40.6 million for the Office of International Science and Engineering.
-Also, NSF will continue in its leadership role in planning U.S. participation in observance of the International Polar Year which spans 2007 and 2008.
+Also, in FY2007, NSF will continue in its leadership role in planning U.S. participation in observance of the International Polar Year which spans 2007 and 2008.
 A first-year investment of \$62 million is provided to address major challenges in polar research.
 Other FY2007 highlights include funding for the National Nanotechnology Initiative (\$373.2 million), investments in Climate Change Science Program (\$205.3 million), continued support for homeland security (\$384.2 million), and funding for Networking and Information Technology Research and Development (\$903.7 million).
 Also, a new effort in the FY2007 request will be a \$20 million program of fundamental research on new technologies for sensor systems that detect explosives.

 Included in the FY2007 request is \$4,666 million for Research and Related Activities (R&RA), a 7.7% increase (\$334.5 million) over the FY2006 level of \$4,331.5 million.
 R&RA funds research projects, research facilities, and education and training activities.
 Partly in response to concerns in the scientific community about the imbalance between support for the life sciences and the physical sciences, the FY2007 request provides increased funding for the physical sciences-\$248.5 million, a 6.6% increase (\$15.4 million) over the FY2006 estimate.
-R&RA includes Integrative Activities (IA), and is a source of funding for the acquisition and development of research instrumentation at U.S. colleges and universities, disaster research teams, Partnerships for Innovation, and the Science and Technology Policy Institute.
+Research in the physical sciences often leads to advances in other disciplines.
+R&RA includes Integrative Activities (IA), and is a source of funding for the acquisition and development of research instrumentation at U.S. colleges and universities.
+It funds also Partnerships for Innovation, disaster research teams, and the Science and Technology Policy Institute.
 The FY2007 request for IA is \$131.4 million, a 4.2% decrease (\$5.8 million) from the FY2006 estimate.
-The Office of Polar Programs (OPP), funded in the R&RA, is proposed at \$438.1 million in the FY2007 request, 12.5% above FY2006.
+The Office of Polar Programs (OPP) is funded in the R&RA.
+In FY2006, responsibility for funding the costs of icebreakers that support scientific research in polar regions was transferred from the U.S. Coast Guard to NSF.4 The NSF will continue to operate and maintain the three icebreakers.
+The OPP is funded at \$438.1 million in the FY2007 request, 12.5% above the FY2006 level.
 Significant increases in OPP for FY2007 have been directed at the programs for arctic and antarctic sciences.
-In FY2006, responsibility for funding the costs of icebreakers that support scientific research in polar regions was transferred from the